Presheaf automata: Conclusion

 There is also a long line of work on transition systems and Petri nets as presheaves, starting with~\cite{Joyal-Winskel-Nielsen_Bisimulation}.
-The seminal article of Meseguer and Monanari \cite{Meseguer-Montanari_PetriNetsAreMonoids} is similar in spirit to our examples in later sections, but it emphasises symmetric monoidal categories, which are not explicit in our work, while presheaves are missing.
-Formalising cubical sets as presheaves, as well as their simplicial or globular counterparts, is standard in mathematics. van Glabbeek \cite{vanGlabbeek_Expressiveness} and subsequently Goubault and Mimram \cite{Goubault-Mimram_Relationship} have previously related higher-dimensional automata with other models of concurrency, including transition systems, event structures or Petri nets.
-By contrast, all comparisons from the previous sections are original, to our knowledge,
+The seminal article of Meseguer and Monanari \cite{Meseguer-Montanari_PetriNetsAreMonoids} is similar in spirit to our examples towards the end of this article, but it emphasises symmetric monoidal categories, which are not explicit in our work, while presheaves are missing.
+Formalising cubical sets as presheaves, as well as their simplicial or globular counterparts, is standard in mathematics.
+Van Glabbeek \cite{vanGlabbeek_Expressiveness} and subsequently Goubault and Mimram \cite{Goubault-Mimram_Relationship} have previously related higher-dimensional automata with other models of concurrency, including transition systems, event structures or Petri nets.
+By contrast, all comparisons made in previous sections are original, to our knowledge.

 Beyond the language-theoretic perspective mentioned above, we envisage two main avenues for future work.
-Obviously, d-functors induce natural transformations between presheaves over the source and target d-categories.
+Obviously, d-functors induce natural transformations between presheaves on the source and target d-categories.
 This provides tools for translating between different instances of presheaf automata.
 A natural question asks for conditions on d-functors that preserve various properties of presheaf automata.
-Further, the relation between presheaf automata and monoidal structures in concurrency, as for instance in \cite{Meseguer-Montanari_PetriNetsAreMonoids}, remains to be explored, see also the work of Grandis and Mauri for a monoidal approach to cubical sets~\cite{Grandis-Mauri_Cubical}, the work of Sassone and Soboci{\'n}ski and subsequently Baez and Master on open Petri nets in the setting of symmetric monoidal bicategories and double categories~\cite{SassoneS05,BaezM20}, as well as more recent work on Petri nets by Baez et al~\cite{BaezGMS21}; see finally \cite{FJSZ_HDALang} for a definition of parallel composition of higher-dimensional automata in terms of a tensor.
+Further, the relation between presheaf automata and monoidal structures in concurrency, as for instance in \cite{Meseguer-Montanari_PetriNetsAreMonoids}, remains to be explored, see also the work of Grandis and Mauri for a monoidal approach to cubical sets~\cite{Grandis-Mauri_Cubical}, the work of Sassone and Soboci{\'n}ski and subsequently Baez and Master on open Petri nets in the setting of symmetric monoidal bicategories and double categories~\cite{SassoneS05,BaezM20}, as well as more recent work on Petri nets by Baez et al~\cite{BaezGMS21}.
+Soboci{\'n}ski uses relational presheaves for modelling structured labels in transition systems~\cite{Sobocinski15}.
+It might thus be interesting to consider our approach in this context.
+An alternative interesting approach to structured labels in Petri nets via groupoids has been introduced by Kock~\cite{Kock23}.
+Finally, see \cite{FJSZ_HDALang} for a definition of parallel composition of higher-dimensional automata as a tensor.

 \paragraph{Acknowledgement} The authors are grateful to Uli Fahrenberg and Christian Johansen for fruitful discussions and helpful feedback on this paper.